dss-extensions/dss-extensions/README.md

 Again, more at [known_differences](https://github.com/dss-extensions/dss_capi/blob/master/docs/known_differences.md).

-At lot of the features below are still being documented.
+A lot of the features below are still being documented.

 - Consistent support for Windows, macOS and Linux.

 - Consistent support for Intel x86, x86-64, ARM32 (currently armv7) and ARM64 (aarch64).

 - Besides the parallel-machine mechanism based on actors from the official OpenDSS, we also allow multiple independent DSS engines in a single process.
 This enables user-controlled threads and other interest use-cases.
-Since our PM implementation is based on this concept of independent engines, it tends to present less errors and is more flexible than the official implementation.
+Since our PM implementation is based on this concept of independent engines, it tends to be more friendly to languages with good threading support such as C#, Julia, and even Python.

 - For some components, our engine allows incremental updates to the system Y matrix, which can result in good performance gains.

-- A more flexible system for loading load-shape data, which also allows using float32 loadshapes for saving memory.
+- A more flexible system for loading load-shape data, which also allows using float32 load shapes for saving memory.

 - A new set of functions to load circuits from ZIP archives.